Notable People

 Iris Apfel matters because she turned personal style into a public philosophy.
 She showed that dress could be an arrangement of taste, travel, collecting, memory, and nerve rather than a dutiful response to what was currently in season.

 That is why she became more than a fashion personality.
-She became a symbol of self-authored style, and she did it on a foundation of real design knowledge rather than empty eccentricity.
+She became a symbol of self-authored style, and she did it on a foundation of design knowledge rather than empty eccentricity.